Asbestos roofs across Gloucestershire: the duty to manage comes first

 - Work carried out under controlled, documented conditions

-If a building in your portfolio dates from the 1960s to the 1980s and the roof has never been assessed, a free asbestos roof encapsulation survey answers the compliance question and the cost question together.
+If you’ve got a building in your portfolio around Gloucestershire, built between the 1960s and 1980s, and that roof hasn’t been looked at properly yet, then a free asbestos roof encapsulation survey answers both your compliance and cost questions in one go.